Photo: Bill Lowery Talent (management) / Public domain

 # 3 – Spooky

-Many Classic IV fans will argue that “Spooky,” was the bands biggest hit and most famous song.
-Well, from a commercial standpoint they wold be close.
-The song “Spooky,” was the band’s second biggest hit of their career.
+Many Classic IV fans will argue that “Spooky” was the band’s biggest hit and most famous song.
+Well, from a commercial standpoint, they would be close.
+The song “Spooky” was the band’s second biggest hit of their career.
 The song peaked at the number three position on the Billboard Hot 100 in 1967.
-However, over time, this may very well be the most popular song they ever released.
+However, over time, this may very well be the most popular song they ehave ver released.

 # 2 – Traces

 Speaking of the band’s most successful song…..
-The song “Traces,” was released first as a single in 1969.
-It was then included on the album entitled Traces which was released shorty after.
-“Traces,” would become the biggest hit of the band’s career as it peaked at number two on the Billboard HOt 100 in 1969.
+The song “Traces” was released first as a single in 1969.
+It was then included on the album entitled Traces, which was released shortly after.
+“Traces” would become the band’s biggest hit, peaking at number two on the Billboard Hot 100 in 1969.
 The song that prevented it from reaching number one was Tommy Roe’s “Dizzy.”

-The song was written by Buddy Buie, J. R. Cobb, and Emory Gordy Jr. “Traces,” has become somewhat of a standard in pop music as its been covered many times.
-One very interesting fact about the song “Traces,” is the honor it received from Broadcast Music, Inc. also known as BMI music rights management.
-The legendary publishing company named “Traces,” as one of the top 100 songs of the twentieth century.
+The song was written by Buddy Buie, J. R. Cobb, and Emory Gordy Jr. “Traces” has become somewhat of a standard in pop music as it’s been covered many times.
+One fascinating fact about the song “Traces” is the honor it received from Broadcast Music, Inc., also known as BMI music rights management.
+The legendary publishing company named “Traces” has one of the top 100 songs of the twentieth century.

 # 1 – Stormy

 We close out our top 10 Classics IV songs list with the great song “Stormy.”
 We juggled the order of the last three songs on this list a few times, but after repeated listening, Denis Yost’s amazing vocals on this track just won us all over.
-This is an amazing piece of music from the chord structures, the melody, the arraignments, the production and most importantly the performances of the musicians.
-The song was released on the legendary Mamas and Papas/Soul Train album in 1968.
-“Stormy,” was the third single released from the album.
-The song was a top 10 hit on the Billboard Hot 100 peaking at number five.
+This is a fantastic piece of music, from the chord structures to the melody, the arrangements, the production, and, most importantly, the musicians’ performances.
+The song was released on the legendary Mama’s and Papa’s/Soul Train album in 1968.
+“Stormy” was the third single released from the album.
+The song was a top 10 hit on the Billboard Hot 100,peaking at number five.